Mousie-mouse/Mar-Carter-Portfolio-Cybersecurity-Risk-Analysis-Systems-Operations/incident-log-filehashing.md

 > This activity made me realize how often I see these concepts everywhere when using a computer.
 It is strange knowing what they actually do.

 **Was there a specific tool or concept that you enjoyed the most?
 Why?**
 > I really leaned into Github commits via the terminal for the Incident Handler's Journal, and I am really glad that I did.
-I have learned a lot about how Saas works.
+I have learned a lot about how SaaS works, and how malware functions